mbwilding/UnrealEngine.nvim/README.md

 Supports Linux, Mac, and Windows

-> Currently working on a plugin for Unreal Engine to set Neovim as the editor, not even alpha yet
+> Currently working on a plugin for Unreal Engine to set Neovim as the editor

 ## Dependencies